-Meanwhile, separate the egg yolks from the egg whites.
-In the bowl of a stand mixer fitted with the whisk attachment, add in the egg yolks and half of the sugar and beat on medium to high speed until thick and pale, and the mixture forms a ribbon when the whisk is lifted.
+Whip the eggs.
+Meanwhile, in the bowl of a stand mixer fitted with the whisk attachment, add in the eggs and sugar and whip on medium to high speed until thick and pale, and the mixture forms a ribbon when the whisk is lifted.
 (Alternatively, use electric hand-held beaters.)

+Pour the chocolate mixture into the pan and bake.
 Pour the batter into the prepared pan and level with an offset spatular.
-Bake for 25-30 minutes until a toothpick inserted into the centre comes out with a few crumbs still attached to it.
-Remove from the oven and set on a wire rack to cool until slightly warm or completely cool before releasing the cake from the tin and setting it on your serving plate— dust with cocoa powder to serve.
+Bake for 25-30 minutes until a toothpick inserted into the centre comes out with a few crumbs still attached to it, the sides are set and the middle has a slight jiggle.
+Remove from the oven and set on a wire rack to cool for 20 minutes before releasing the cake from the tin.
+Leave to cool completely before transferring to a serving plate.
+Dust with cocoa powder to serve.